hashicorp/terraform-provider-azurerm/website/docs/r/cost_anomaly_alert.html.markdown

 * `email_subject` - (Required) The email subject of the Cost Anomaly Alerts.
 Maximum length of the subject is 70.

+* `start_date` - (Optional) The start date and time of the Scheduled Action (UTC).
+When not supplied defaults to the current date and time.
+Changing this forces a new resource to be created.

+* `end_date` - (Optional) The end date and time of the Scheduled Action (UTC).
+When not supplied defaults to the current date and time plus 365 days.
+Note you cannot set and end date more than 365 days in the future.
+Changing this forces a new resource to be created.

 ---